-The near-surface soils generally consist of clayey sands, sandy clays and silty clays with occasional silty sands and sandy silts.
+The near-surface soils generally consist of sandy clays and silty clays.
 Some of these materials may be subject to caving within shallow excavations.
 Where caving occurs within shallow excavations, flattened excavation slopes may be sufficient to provide excavation stability.
 On a preliminary basis, temporary excavation slopes should be made no steeper than 1.5h:1v within clayey soils, and where sandier soils are encountered, temporary excavation slopes should be no steeper than 2h:1v.
 The contractor should take all necessary precautions during grading and foundation construction to prevent damage to structures and improvements which are adjacent to the proposed development.
 Deeper excavations may require some form of external stabilization such as shoring or bracing.
 Maintaining adequate moisture content within the near-surface soils will improve excavation stability.
-All excavation activities on this site should be conducted in accordance with Cal-OSHA regulations.
+Excavation activities on this site should be conducted in accordance with Cal-OSHA regulations.